AdamHGuan/AdamHGuan/README.md

 Passionate about the latest advancements in science, technology, and cloud computing, I continuously explore new tools and techniques to enhance software quality.

-Feel free to reach out to me—I'm excited to embark on new projects and contribute to their success.
+Feel free to reach out to me!

 ### [let's connect through Linkedin!](https://www.linkedin.com/in/adam-g-86922aa0/)